-The digital technologies that are changing and the entire construction industry: laser scanners, drones and digital photogrammetry used in surveying tasks.
+The digital technologies in a BIM workflow that are changing and the entire construction industry: laser scanners, drones and digital photogrammetry used in surveying tasks

 In recent years, the evolution of technological tools in professions has led to major innovations, especially in the field of building surveying activities and topography: just consider the significant advantages (precision, time, costs) that can derive from a having a laser scanner connected to a drone to carry out a topografic land survey.